 The 2005 Phifer Pavitt Cabernet Sauvignon is all about the fruit without being to fruit forward.
 It has a delightful nose with seductive aromas including blackberry, dark chocolate and hints of sage.
-The entry is immediate and pronounced – with delicious flavors of blackberry and black currant along with pleasing notes of toasted oak mid palate with just a hint of spice on the finish.
-This wine is very approachable at a young age and is oh so smooth from start to finish.
-The finish lingers and is anchored by ripe tannins that are in balance with the rest of the wine’s profile.
+The entry is immediate and pronounced – with delicious flavors of blackberry and black currant along with notes of toasted oak mid palate with just a hint of spice on the finish.
+This wine is very approachable at a young age and is extremely smooth from start to finish.
+The finish lingers – anchored by ripe tannins that are in balance with the rest of the wine’s profile.
 One sign of a great wine is its balance.
 This wine is perfectly integrated in aroma, flavor and structure.

 Many of the materials used in the construction and decoration of the winery had previous uses and have been creatively re-purposed.
-This includes the decorations surrounding the lights – these were made from the wire that held their olive trees in place when they were transported to the property and the use of recycled blue jeans for the buildings’ insulation.
+This includes the metal cages surrounding the outside lights – these were made from wire that held their olive trees in place when they were transported to the property.
+Baling wire found on the property is now used to cage some of the inside lighting and the barn’s interior wood was recycled from wooden snow fencing from Wyoming.
+But perhaps the most intriguing material was the use of recycled blue jeans for the buildings’ insulation.

 In 2018 the winery announced a partnership with The Bardstown Bourbon Company to create Phifer Pavitt Bourbon.